Clonidine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine together with other products that contain clonidine (such as Catapres®, Kapvay®, Nexiclon?
-XR).
+- Do not use this medicine together with other products that contain clonidine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, heart or blood vessel disease, heart rhythm problems, stomach or bowel problems, or a history of heart attack or stroke.
+- Tell your doctor if you are pregnant, breastfeeding, or have kidney disease, heart or blood vessel disease, heart rhythm problems, stomach or bowel problems, or a history of heart attack or stroke.

 - Even if you feel well, do not stop using the medicine without asking your doctor first.
 This medicine will not cure your high blood pressure, but it will help keep it in the normal range.
 You may have to take blood pressure medicine for the rest of your life.